Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Further results and discussion

 \begin{remark} Note that because anisotropy grows larger at higher frequencies, the Fourier-restricted hypodissipative Navier--Stokes equation does not have any scale invariance.
 The full hypodissipative Navier--Stokes equation has the scaling invariance

 If $u$ is a solution of the hypodissipative Navier--Stokes equation on the whole space, then $u^\lambda$ is also a solution for all $\lambda> 0$.
 If $u$ is a solution of the hypodissipative Navier--Stokes equation on the torus, then $u^\lambda$ is also a solution for all $\lambda\in \mathbb{N}$.
-These scale invariances are broken for the Fourier-restricted hypodissipative Navier--Stokes equation because of the convergence in a conical sense of $k^m,h^m,j^m$ to $\spn(\sigma)$, which implies that large frequencies cannot be obtained by rescaling small frequencies. \end{remark}
+This scale invariance is broken for the Fourier-restricted hypodissipative Navier--Stokes equation due to anisotropy; the angle between $k^m,h^m,j^m$ and $\sigma$ goes to zero as $m\to \infty$, which implies that large frequencies cannot be obtained by rescaling small frequencies. \end{remark}

 \begin{remark} There are also significant similarities between the Fourier-restricted hypodissipative Navier--Stokes equation and the Fourier averaged Navier--Stokes equation introduced by Tao in \cite{TaoModifiedNS}.
 Both of these models involve the replacement of the nonlinear term from the (hypodissipative) Navier--Stokes equation